Atalanta BC: Supporters

 According to a 2022 survey, Atalanta is the 9th-most supported club in Italy, with an estimated 314,000 supporters.
 Although Atalanta supporters are vastly outnumbered in Italy by fans of more titled clubs, the club's performances in recent years have drawn additional support, especially among younger generations.
-An increase of 43% was reported since 2019, peaking at about 350,000 in 2021, and decreasing by 10% after the club failed to qualify for European competition in 2022.
+An increase of 43% was reported since 2019, peaking at about 350,000 in 2021, and decreasing by 10% after the club failed to qualify for European competitions in 2022.
 The club has also worked to grow its fanbase with the Neonati Atalantini initiative, implemented in 2010 by president Percassi, which gifts a free Atalanta replica shirt to all newborns born within the city limits of Bergamo.
 As of 2020, over 36,000 shirts have been distributed; similar programs have been more recently adopted by other Italian clubs as well.

 Most of the club's fans reside within the Province of Bergamo; conversely, there are very strong ties between Atalanta and Bergamo's residents, who often gather together in close-knit groups in support of the club.
 Atalanta supporters (tifosi) are considered to be among the most passionate and loyal fans in Italy.
 Atalanta's Ultras gather mostly in the Curva Nord as the unified group Curva Nord 1907, formed from members of various Ultras groups under the leadership of Claudio "Il Bocia" Galimberti during the early 2000s.
 The Curva Nord Ultras were historically leftist but are now apolitical.
 A separate Ultras group, Forever Atalanta, gathers in the Curva Sud, and is believed to still be leftist.
 Atalanta Ultras have a reputation as one of the most violent Ultras groups in Italy, self-describing as "we hate everybody", and indeed having few friends and many strong rivalries.
 The club and its Ultras have been punished on multiple occasions by the Italian Football League for violent or racist conduct.

 On match days, the Curva Nord often features flares, fireworks, and choreography, and sometimes is covered by a large black-and-blue striped flag (see image).
 During the 2018–19 season, Atalanta matches had an average home attendance of 18,248, of whom an estimated 15,676 were season ticket holders.

 Since 2002, Atalanta supporters have organized La Festa della Dea (the Festival of the Goddess), a multi-day festival to celebrate the club, almost every summer.
 The celebration features music, local cuisine, and reverence for the club's history, management, and players (both former and current players).
 Some contemporary players and coaches also have appeared at the celebration, most recently in 2018.